wp-plugins/enable-latex/readme.txt

 2. An example of LaTex formula in a post

 == Changelog ==

+= 1.2.11 =
+* NEW: Various enhancement of the framework

 = 1.2.10 =
 * NEW: Improve the look of the plugin